nikhil97agr/nikhil97agr/README.md

 # Hi, I'm a Backend & Distributed Systems Engineer 👋

-Backend Software Engineer with nearly 6 years of experience building high-throughput distributed systems, event-driven architectures, and observability platforms.
-Deeply passionate about advanced algorithmic problem solving and writing clean, scalable code.
+Backend Software Engineer with nearly 6 years of experience architecting resilient distributed systems, event-driven platforms, and high-throughput microservices.
+Expert in Java/Spring ecosystems and relational/NoSQL datastores, with a proven track record of optimizing transaction latency, mitigating platform fraud risk, and establishing strict observability pipelines.
+Driven by complex architectural challenges and world-class algorithmic execution.

 ---